-Problem: Unable to create collaboration between ArcGIS Enterprise portals
+Problem: Unable to create collaboration between ArcGIS Enterprise portals due to SSL certificate error

 In Portal for ArcGIS, when attempting to create a collaboration from 'portal A' to 'portal B', the requested invitation is sent to portal B. However, during the procedure, the connection fails with the following error: